Powerlearnproject/se-day1-assignment-Colletaaliyah/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.

-Development of programming languages (e.g., Fortran, C) The establishment of software engineering as a discipline in the 1960s The advent of structured programming in the 1970s and the rise of agile methodologies in the 2000s.
+Development of programming languages (e.g. Fortran, C) The establishment of software engineering as a discipline in the 1960s The advent of structured programming in the 1970s and the rise of agile methodologies in the 2000s.